-Learners are assessed through a wide range of tasks/activities to ensure reliability and validity of assessment.
-This ensures that a learner is assessed on their ability to perform the task(s) to industry standards.
-Assessments used by Selmar are regularly validated to ensure they meet the following principles:

-Valid – assess the criteria/outcomes as specified by the unit of competency and Assessment Guidelines within the relevant Training Package.

-Reliable – consistent from learner to learner, context to context and assessor to assessor

-Flexible – appropriate to a range of delivery modes, sites, and learner needs.

-Fair – do not disadvantage any individual or group of learners.

-4.1.4 Assessment Evidence

-Under the rules of competency-based assessment, evidence is gathered by the trainer in conjunction with the learner and assessed against the criteria of the unit(s).

-Evidence gathered in support of competency must be:

-Valid – an appropriate form of evidence to assess the requirements of the unit.

-Authentic – the genuine work of the learner

-Sufficient – enough evidence, gathered on a number of occasions to satisfy the requirements of the unit.

-Current – recent enough to reflect the learner’s present knowledge and skill.

 Assessment for a whole unit or module or cluster of units is a combination of several of the above methods.

 You are advised of assessment methods and requirements in advance and any special needs you may have, are considered.

 Assessment criteria is detailed in the course program guide, assessment theory booklets and on the online learner portal.
 Due dates of assessment are provided to you by your trainer.
 If you are unable to submit an assessment task on time, this must be discussed with the assessor prior to the due date.